AidanBugs/Obsidian/1) CWRU/In Progress/CSDS343 - Theoretical Computer Science/Time and Space Complexity.md

 If $A\notin P$ then $B\notin P$

+This means if we can solve an NP complete problem then we can solve every other problem in NP.
+Thats because we can map every problem in NP to an NP complete problem.

 ### NP Compllete Satisfiability
 $SATISFIABILITY=\{w|w\text{is a boolean formula in conjunction normal form where there is an assignment that makes it true}\}$